-We can guide people into processing their pain and potential next steps by asking the right questions and responding well to their answers.
+We can guide people into processing their pain and discovering potential next steps by asking the right questions and responding well to their answers.

 It's so important to ask questions as opposed to giving them advice.
-The questions begin to help them in seeing a way forward.
+The questions begin to help them to see a way forward.